 Glass pans and ceramic pans alike will give you bread that is almost like sandwich bread in both texture and color.

 However, if you like your bread a little darker than that, aluminum pans are a good choice.
-This is because aluminum is a good conductor of heat and will evenly cook your bread through without any problem.
+This is because aluminum is a good conductor of heat and evenly cooks your bread without any problem.

-Business Insider states that the best loaf pan overall is the Wilton Recipe Right Medium Bread Loaf Baking Pan, while the best aluminum pan is the USA Pan Bakeware Aluminized Steel 1 Pound Loaf Pan.
+Business Insider states that the best loaf pan overall is the Wilton Recipe Right Medium Bread Loaf Baking Pan.
+In contrast, the best aluminum pan is the USA Pan Bakeware Aluminized Steel 1 Pound Loaf Pan.

 Flour sifters are a kind of strainer with a wire sieve at the bottom that can help break up large clumps of flour into smaller, more powdery pieces that are much easier to blend with liquids or mixes.

-You can use this sifter to mix several dry ingredients together, including sugar, select spices, or fine grains.
+You can use a flour sifter to mix several dry ingredients together, including sugar, select spices, or fine grains.
 Be sure that you first measure out your flour or other dry ingredients before you sift them, however, or you may find yourself sifting more than you need.

 Some flour sifters will have a crank for you to manually sift, while others will just require you to shake it.

-For those who are on a budget, the Bellemain Stainless Steel 3 Cup Flour Sifter is a slightly cheaper choice.
-This sifter does have a manual crank, but it is lightweight, has measurements engraved onto the side, and it was designed with bakers who have arthritis in mind, so it is very easy to use.
+The Bellemain Stainless Steel 3 Cup Flour Sifter is an affordable flour sifter option.
+This sifter has a manual crank, but it is lightweight, has measurements engraved onto the side, and is designed with bakers with arthritis in mind, so it is very easy to use.

 It is also quite sturdy and rust-resistant.